 The mission of the National Council for the Social Studies is to advocate and build capacity for high-quality social studies by providing leadership, services, and support to educators.

 Founded in 1921, National Council for the Social Studies is the largest professional association in the country devoted solely to social studies education.
 NCSS engages and supports educators in strengthening and advocating social studies.
 With members in all the 50 states, the District of Columbia, and 35 countries, NCSS serves as an umbrella organization for elementary, secondary, and college teachers of history, civics, geography, economics, political science, sociology, psychology, anthropology, and law-related education.
 The NCSS membership represents K-12 classroom teachers, college and university faculty members, curriculum designers and specialists, social studies supervisors, and leaders in the various disciplines that constitute the social studies.

 SHAPE America – Society of Health and Physical Educators is the national organization that serves as the voice for 200,000+ health and physical education professionals across the nation.
-Since its founding in 1885, the organization has defined excellence in physical education, and its National Standards for K-12 Physical Education serve as the foundation for well-designed physical education programs across the country.
-It provides programs, resources and advocacy that support an inclusive, active, kinder, and healthier school culture and champions health and physical educators at every level, from preschool to university graduate programs.
-Its extensive community includes members, advocates and supporters, as well as 51 state affiliate organizations (including the District of Columbia).
-Together all are working, in and out of schools to prepare every child to lead a healthy, physically active life.
+Since its founding in 1885, the organization has defined excellence in physical education, and our National Standards for K-12 Physical Education serve as the foundation for well-designed physical education programs across the country.
+We provide programs, resources and advocacy that support an inclusive, active, kinder, and healthier school culture and champion health and physical educators at every level, from preschool to university graduate programs.
+Our extensive community includes members, advocates and supporters, as well as 51 state affiliate organizations (including the District of Columbia).
+Together we are working, in and out of schools to prepare every child to lead a healthy, physically active life.